Annual Highlights 2025

 Our hydrogeological researchers achieved a world first: developing Australia’s first automated purification system for small-volume noble gas samples—only the second of its kind worldwide.

-This technology enables more precise groundwater dating and connectivity studies, critical for sustainable water management.
+This system enables more precise groundwater dating and connectivity studies, critical for managing Australia's water resources.

-• The University of Queensland's coastal monitoring team deployed new drone infrastructure to support campaigns ranging from coral-reef mapping in Vanuatu to surveys of earthquake-related coastal damage.
+The University of Queensland's coastal monitoring team deployed new drone infrastructure to support field campaigns ranging from coral-reef mapping in Vanuatu to surveys of earthquake-related coastal damage, while collaborating with NCRIS partners and international researchers.

-• A local tie survey was conducted at the Yarragadee Geodetic Observatory, encompassing GNSS, SLR, VLBI, and DORIS infrastructure.
+A local tie survey was conducted at the Yarragadee Geodetic Observatory, encompassing Global Navigation Satellite System (GNSS), Satellite Laser Ranging (SLR), Very Long Baseline Interferometry (VLBI), and Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS) infrastructure.

-• An airborne gravity survey over Victoria and Greater Adelaide improved national gravity models and geological understanding.
+An airborne gravity survey over Victoria and Greater Adelaide with completed, improving our national gravity models and geological understanding.

-• GPlates 2.0 was released at the University of Sydney, expanding tectonic modelling capability.
+GPlately 2.0 was released at The University of Sydney, with enhanced plate motion and tectonic modelling capability.

 Inspiring the Next Generation

-Thanks to the partnership between EarthBank and the Inspire STEM Education program in WA, students across Western Australia now explore the microscopic world using research-grade scanning electron microscopes—magnifying objects up to 100,000 times.
+Thanks to the partnership between our EarthBank program and the Inspire STEM Education program in WA, primary and secondary students across Western Australia now explore the microscopic world using research-grade scanning electron microscopes—magnifying objects up to 100,000 times.

 Their discoveries range from pollen and bone to strands of hair and mysterious objects, limited only by curiosity and imagination.